1 Corinthians

 INTRO TO 1 CORINTHIANS

 The book of 1 Corinthians is a letter written to a church the apostle Paul planted on his second missionary journey (Act 18:1-18).
 While there, Paul “reasoned in the synagogue every sabbath” (Acts 18:4) and “many of the Corinthians hearing, believed… were baptized” (Acts 18:8).
 A church was formed through his preaching and he “continued there a year and six months” (Acts 18:11).
 During this time, he was arrested and tried before finally being let go.
 After this he “tarried there yet a good while, and then took his leave” to Syria (Acts 18:18).
-In Paul’s reasonably short time in Corinth he “laid the foundation” (1 Cor 3:10) for the church there and Apollos built thereupon, “I have planted, Apollos watered” (1 Cor 3:6).
+In Paul’s reasonably short time in Corinth he “laid the foundation” (1 Cor 3:10) the church there and Apollos built thereupon, “I have planted, Apollos watered” (1 Cor 3:6).

-The church in Corinth was riddled with problems.
+This church in Corinth was riddled with problems.
 They were contentious, (1 Cor 1:10), relied on the fleshly wisdom of the Greeks (1 Cor 1:18-25), allowed sexual sin in the church (1 Cor 5:1-8), mistreated the Lord’s supper (1 Cor 11:17-34), and abused spiritual gifts (1 Cor 14).

 Yet through all of their carnality, the Lord used Paul’s correction of them to give us incredible revelations in the word of God.
 This book contains great treasures: the body as the temple of God (1 Cor 6:19-20), the “way to escape” temptation (1 Cor 10:13), clarification of the gospel (1 Cor 15:1-4), the mystery of the rapture (1 Cor 15:51), and so much more!
 God can use our problems and make them right again for his glory if we will submit to him.
+That the Corinthians did, which we know because of the second book written unto them, that bears their name.

 1 CORINTHIANS 1